cpodalak/fyi/docs/ai-journey/basics/intro.md

 - **Deep Learning:** More complex learning that can handle things like recognizing faces in photos or understanding human language

-- **Brain-Inspired Learning:** AI systems that try to work a bit like our brains, with interconnected "neurons" passing information to each other
+- **Brain-Inspired Learning:** AI systems that try to work a bit like our brains, with interconnected "neurons" passing information to each other.

-## Why AI Matters Now

-AI isn't just future technology—it's already changing how we live and work:

-- Making everyday tasks faster (like searching for information)
-- Helping create content when you have writer's block
-- Answering questions in helpful, human-like ways
-- Personalizing experiences based on what you like
-- Solving problems that would take humans too long to figure out

-## Learn More

-This guide draws from trusted sources including:

-- **IBM AI Engineering Course** - A practical approach to understanding AI and machine learning: [IBM AI Engineering on Coursera](https://www.coursera.org/professional-certificates/ai-engineering)